 It is hoped that some of this information will help us identify some existing guns that might conform to types carried on Constitution during the War of 1812 and the following decades.
 If you know of any early 32-pounder carronades or 24-pounder long guns that match these measurements, we’d love to hear from you!

-1 Jones’ inspection returns were published as part of a larger inquiry into the establishment of a national foundry in 1835 [Rep. No. 141].
+1 Jones’ inspection returns were published as part of a larger inquiry into the establishment of a national foundry in 1835 [Report No. 141, House of Representatives, 23rd Congress, 2nd Session, March 3, 1835].

 2 The original is in the ZC (Ship) Files in the Navy Department Library.
 Digital copy of Waldo’s drawing courtesy Naval History & Heritage Command Detachment Boston.

 3 The “new” guns may be of the pattern authorized in 1816 as part of the “gradual increase” of the Navy authorized by Congress in that year.